domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log

+[2.4.8]
+- Added telegram as option for domoticz.notify

 ##[2.4.7]
 - Added support for civil twilight in rules